Jamiscus/FZMM-Mod/docs/en/wiki/head_generator/README.md

 Added `assets/fzmm/fzmm_models/internal` for use with Function

+Added Condition step, which allows branching based on the condition

 ## [0.2.3](./0.2.3_head_generator.md)
 Allows the use of parameters in the GUI, adds offset, other changes